cychan-chem/chinychan.github.io/_pages/Open position.md

 <div style="text-align: justify">
 We invite self-motivated and creative students to join FOAM.
 Candidate with research background in organic/organometallic synthesis is highly encouraged to apply to our lab.
 Additionally, we also welcome researchers from other research background to explore the possibility of cross-field research.
 </div>
-<b>Open positions:  PhD and MSc Students, Research Assistants</b>
+<b>Open positions:  PhD Students, Research Assistants</b>

-Outstanding candidate seeking for PhD application should consider [Hong Kong PhD fellowship](https://www.cityu.edu.hk/pg/hong-kong-phd-fellowship-scheme).
+PhD application: Interested candidate should send your CV and research interest to Dr. Chan by [email](chinychan2@cityu.edu.hk).
+Outstanding candidate should consider [Hong Kong PhD fellowship](https://www.cityu.edu.hk/pg/hong-kong-phd-fellowship-scheme).

-Interested candidate should first send your CV and research interest to Dr. Chan by email.
+Postdoc/RA: Interested candidate should send your CV and research interest to Dr. Chan by [email](chinychan2@cityu.edu.hk).